-2.3 In a physical courtroom, the camera must be placed in a location agreed by the presiding judge.
+2.3 The camera must be placed in a location agreed by the presiding judge.
 A cable may be run from the agreed location to a microphone in front of the judge.
 The equipment must be operated by no more than one camera operative and one sound technician.
-Access to the court must normally be granted to the media party for up to one hour before the start of the court business in which the relevant sentencing diet is due to call to allow the media party to set up the equipment and to run a number of sound checks.
+Access to the court must normally be granted to the media party for one hour before the start of the court business in which the relevant sentencing diet is due to call to allow the media party to set up the equipment and to run a number of sound checks.